aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Environment set up.md

 ## Installing dependencies

-To get started we need only `java` and `Leiningen`.
-For now it's recommended to use `java 8`.
-To install it in Ubuntu we can simply use this command:

-`$ sudo apt-get install openjdk-8-jre`.

-To verify that everything worked:

-`$ java -version`

-To install Leiningen I suggest using [instructions from their website][1].
-That's actually it.
-But I should probably say a few words about what we just installed and why.
-Clojure is a hosted language and it's beign compiled to JVM bytecode and then beign executed by JVM that's why we need to install java.
-Leiningen is used to manage dependencies, bundle and scaffold your projects.
-If you're comming from javascript world it's like npm, webpack, gulp... and any other tools you might think at once.
+Clojure is a hosted language and it's beign compiled to JVM bytecode and then beign executed by JVM.
+And to work with it we should have `java` installed (for now it's recommended to use `java 8`).
+Then we need something for managing dependencies, handling versioning, and building our projects.
+And `Leiningen` should help us here.
+And the last thing we need to install is `Datomic`.

+Here are the links where you can get everything:

+ - [Java 8][java-download]
+ - [Leiningen][lein-install]
+ - [Datomic][datomic-download]

 ## Trying REPL

+First start datomic..... **to do**

 Now that we have everything installed we need to verify that everything works.
 We don't want to spend too much time for setting up the project so we'll use [Luminus framework][2] for scaffolding.
 Let's run those commands: